NoriginMedia/Norigin-Spatial-Navigation/README.md

 interface FocusableComponentLayout {
   left: number; // absolute coordinate on the screen
-  top: number; // absolute coordinate on the screen
+  top: number; // absolute coordinate on the screen readonly right: number; // absolute coordinate on the screen readonly bottom: number; // absolute coordinate on the screen
   width: number;
   height: number;
   x: number; // relative to the parent DOM element